easyJet leads Britain's FTSE lower as global bond rout resumes

 Others were more cautious due to the bond market jitters.

-“I‘m looking for a five to 10 percent correction over the next month or two,” said Kyri Kangellaris, director of Horizon Stockbroking. ($1 = 0.6377 pounds) (Additional reporting by Alistair Smout; Editing by Keith Weir and Hugh Lawson)
+“I‘m looking for a five to 10 percent correction over the next month or two,” said Kyri Kangellaris, director of Horizon Stockbroking. ($1 = 0.6377 pounds) (Additional reporting by Alistair Smout)